Last updated: April 2015

 In 2012, GiveWell advised Good Ventures to make a $1 million co-funding grant to PSI Myanmar and a $100,000 "quick grant" to the U.S. Cochrane Center.

 The chart below shows our web traffic over time, as measured by unique visitors each month.
-There are seasonal spikes each December when interest in charitable giving peaks (circled in the chart below).
+There are seasonal spikes each December when interest in charitable giving peaks so we emphasize the trend by showing the rolling sum over the previous twelve months.
+The chart starts in December 2009 (the first period for which we have 12 months of reliable data due to an issue tracking visits in 2008).
+(Full data and notes on data sources are here.)

 What we count as "money moved"